A Closer Look at Printing Efficiency in Offices - BusinessToday

 An alternative approach is emerging through Heat-Free Technology.
 Epson EcoTank printers place microscopic droplets of ink directly onto paper instead of using heat-based fusing, reducing power consumption, wear and tear, and maintenance requirements.
 Operating at approximately 20 watts, they are energy efficient enough to run on a basic UPS during power interruptions.
 High-capacity ink bottles capable of printing up to 6,000 pages further reduce refilling frequency, consumable usage, storage requirements, and e-waste.

 The advantages become more visible at scale.
 A lower cost per page supports efficiency even at modest print volumes, while deployment across larger fleets or multiple locations may reduce energy usage and consumables.
 For organisations balancing operational costs with sustainability goals, such considerations are relevant.
+Globally, more than 100 million EcoTank printers have been sold, with over 8 million units sold in India.

 “Moving to inkjet is not just a technology shift; it reflects a strategic focus on efficiency, sustainability, and long-term business value,” says Samba Moorthy, President, Epson India.
 “Inkjet printing technology enables organisations to manage printing costs more efficiently while using fewer resources over time.”

-As businesses reassess everyday operations through the lenses of cost discipline and sustainability, routine infrastructure choices like printing are being reconsidered - and Epson’s EcoTank printers are being considered a very relevant option. ______________________________________________________________________________
+As businesses reassess everyday operations through the lenses of cost discipline and sustainability, routine infrastructure choices like printing are being reconsidered - and Epson’s EcoTank printers are being considered a very relevant option.

 ______________________________________________________________________________